tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ## Step Two: A Clean Slate

-Now that we have something simple to work with, we can address the major flaws with this design.
+lets address the major flaws with this design.

-As previously mentioned, our implementation defines the existence of manual and automatic collections, as well as the use of a collector join table.
 Our naive API design was clearly structured around our implementation, but this was a mistake.
 The root problem with this approach is that an API operates for a different purpose than an implementation, and frequently at a different level of abstraction.
 In this case, our implementation has led us astray on a number of different fronts.